International Student Support and Services

 - Include your full name and 917 number.

 - You can also request the letter in person at the Registrar's office.

 What Does The Letter Say?

 It states your name, confirms eligibility for graduation, and states the term and date for the ceremony.
 It will be signed by a staff member in the UWG Registrar's Office.

 They must demonstrate permanent strong ties to their home country and intention to return home for visa approval by documenting the following to show at the visa interview, if asked.

 - ownership of a personal vehicle (registration, insurance etc.. reflecting the home country address)

 - bank statements

 All F1 and J1 students who are in active status are automatically granted a certain number of days (Grace Periods) after the completion of their academic programs during which they can remain in the U.S without further action.
-Note that completion of program is not the same as graduation day.
-Refer to the date on your form I-20 or DS-2019.
+This date is based on your program end date on your I-20 or DS-2019, not the graduation date.